yagebin/yagebin/README.md

 - 🌱 I’m currently learning **Different AI agent builder and python3 library**

+- 👀 I’m interested in **scouting around AI news and explore new AI models**

 - 👯 I’m looking to collaborate on **using AI model to slack off manual work in data science**

 - 🤝 I’m looking for help with **the real field project experience**